What Is A Mental Health Evaluation?

 The VA mental evaluation questions may vary depending on the purpose of the evaluation and the specific mental health concerns being evaluated.
 However, some common questions that may be included in a VA mental evaluation are:

-- What are the current symptoms or concerns led you to seek this evaluation?
+- What are the current symptoms or problems that led you to seek this evaluation?

 - Have you had previous mental health treatment?
 If so, what was the diagnosis, and what treatment did you receive?

-- Have you experienced any traumatic events, such as combat exposure, physical or sexual abuse, or a serious accident?
+- Have you experienced any traumatic events, such as combat exposure, physical or sexual abuse, or a severe accident?

-- Are you currently experiencing any thoughts of self-harm or suicide?
+- Are you currently sharing any thoughts of self-harm or suicide?

 - Do you have any family history of mental illness?